…by Jonas E. Alexis

 See Mel Gordon, Voluptuous Panic: The Erotic World of Weimar Berlin (Los Angeles: Feral House, 2006); Maria Tartar, Lustmord: Sexual Murder in Weimar Germany (Princeton: Princeton Univ.
 Press, 1995).

 Wilhelm Reich, The Sexual Revolution: Toward a Self-Governing Character Structure (New York: Doubleday, 1971), 53.

-Posted by Jonas E. Alexis on February 19, 2015, With 7451 Reads Filed under Government & Politics, Life.
+Posted by Jonas E. Alexis on February 19, 2015, With 7476 Reads Filed under Government & Politics, Life.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.